 Dartmoor Holiday Lets in Moretonhampstead

 The gently bustling and picturesque Dartmoor town of Moretonhampstead offers visitors plenty to do and see all year round as well as being a perfect location for exploring the wild and beautiful Dartmoor National Park.
-Where travelling by car, or enjoying a walking or cycling holiday on Dartmoor, you’ll find a choice of charming holiday cottages and barn conversions in which to relax after a day in the open (and very fresh) air.
+Where travelling by car, or enjoying a walking or cycling holiday on Dartmoor, you’ll find a choice of charming Devon holiday cottages in Moretonhampstead and barn conversions in which to relax after a day in the open (and very fresh) air.

 Between May and September, Moretonhampstead’s outdoor solar heated swimming pool is an attractive location to spend an afternoon.
 The pool is surrounded by grassy terraces perfect for picnic and separate toddlers pool.
 It is fed by the clean fresh waters of the River Teign, which also offers a choice of pools for some wild swimming and paddling such as at Fingle Bridge.

 Stock up on freshly baked loaves at the towns own bakery and try to avoid the temptation to stay for a Devonshire cream tea (cream goes on first – jam on top).
 Foodies will enjoy a night out at the Michelin recommended Horse Inn in the centre of town.

 Looking for more options? - Visit our advanced search.

 Bridesmere, a beautifully decorated converted Devon barn, in the Teign Valley on Dartmoor, sleeps 8.
 Bridesmere is one of 3 self-catering cottages at Clifford Barton which all have private fenced gardens, pet friendly, great for kids, 2-acre lake, 50-acre nature reserve and Games Barn.